-Load cell pedals are by far the most well-known and used pedals in the intermediate and high-end sim racing segment.
+Load cell pedals are by far the most widely known and used pedals in the intermediate and high-end sim racing segment.
 They use, as the name suggests, a load cell to measure force rather than travel distance.
 This technique makes these pedals much closer to the real thing.
 As a result, you are much more accurate and consistent while braking.
 These types of pedals are slightly more expensive than the potentiometer and hall effect pedals, but provide an absolute improvement in realism and performance.
 As far as we are concerned, these are the best pedals to choose!

 5. Racing chair or racing simulator

 Think carefully beforehand about where you want to place your simulator.
-They can take up a lot of space, especially if you have a triple monitor setup, and moving or relocating them is not always easy ?
+They can, especially if you have a triple monitor setup, take up a lot of space and moving or relocating them is not always easy ?

 6. Sim racing accessories

 Another good alternative to a button box is the Elegato Stream Deck.
 It is available in 6, 15 and 32 buttons and costs between ?
 79 and ?
 229 euros.
 Definitely one of the cheaper and nicest solutions.
-All buttons are fully customisable with sim racing profiles.
+All buttons are fully customizable with sim racing profiles.
 The Stream Deck is a real eye-catcher in your sim!

 You probably don't need a handbrake, unless of course you play rally or drift games.
 Our advice is to coordinate the handbrake with other hardware on your sim.
-For example, choose a (cheaper) Handbrake from Fanatec, for only ?
+For example, choose a (cheaper) handbrake from Fanatec, for only ?
 130, or the more intermediate and professional handbrake from Simagic, Heusinkveld or Meca.
-For these, you will pay around ?
+For these you will pay around ?
 250 or ?
 300.

 Sim racing dashboard and lap timer

 For intermediate and professional sim racers, the DDU dashboards from EPLab Sim Racing and Grid Engineering the absolute best.
 In particular, the Porsche 911 GT3 Cup Display and the D-Performante from EPlab are a true eye-catcher for your sim.
 Again, quality comes at a price.
-In fact, these displays do not come cheap.
+In fact, these displays are not cheap.

 (Sequential or H-pattern) shifter